kevinhelvig/FLYD/README.md

 # Train a classifier with the proposed code :rocket:
 Requirements: **pytorch, scikit-learn, timm library (pytorch image model)** (latest versions install through conda or pip should work).
-- Follow the instruction on [Pytorch's official website](https://pytorch.org/) to properly install PyTorch based on your specifications.
+- Follow the instructions on [Pytorch's official website](https://pytorch.org/) to properly install PyTorch based on your specifications.
 - Pip commands to install [scikit-learn](https://scikit-learn.org/stable/) and [timm](https://timm.fast.ai/):
   ```
   pip install scikit-learn, timm
   ```

 You can directly clone this github repository and launch the python script <strong> train.py </strong> on the command line, with specific arguments.
 You should decompress the archive containing the dataset before (FLYD-C), into this main directory in order to run the provided code.